 The reason that you need to check the tide times is that the tide goes out a long way, and with it go the waders.
 So if you turn up at low tide, you will be disappointed, to say the least.
 Having said that, at least at RSPB Snettisham you do have the lagoons behind the sandbanks which always have some other very interesting wildlife.

 The RSPB have timings (as on the above link) to the best times throughout the year to catch the Snettisham Wader Spectacular.

 There’s always a great atmosphere when the Snettisham Spectacular is about to happen.
 Everyone around is very friendly, some extremely knowledgeable, and it doesn’t matter how many times you’ve seen it, this incredible show of nature still never fails to amaze.
 It just leaves you quite breathless.

 The noise from the knot that fly over in droves is incredible.
 It’s difficult to describe, but it sounds like the wind blowing as they swoosh back and forwards from the lagoons to the mudflats.
 A whirling whoosh of waders over the Wash.

 And as long as you get there early enough, you can watch the tide coming in at an incredible pace, covering the mudflats extremely quickly.
 You only have to watch some of the waders or duck on the water to see them being swept along at vast speed to see how quickly this all happens.

 The Snettisham RSPB site borders Snettisham beach.
 The best way to arrive at the site is to park at the designated RSPB car park just before Snettisham beach car park, and walk to the viewing site along the well-trodden path towards the sea.
 Disabled access is possible but you need to let the warden know at least 5 days in advance.
 There is a charge for parking.
-At present it is £2 for non members and free for RSPB members.
+It's approx £2 for non members and free for RSPB members.